 The content of protein (casein etc.) contained in cow’s milk is considered to be the cause of newborn infant gastrointestinal allergies.

-According to baby food manufacturer, Pigeon, the utilization rate for powdered milk is 47% in the States.
+According to a baby food manufacturer, Pigeon, the utilization rate for powdered milk is 47% in the States.
 In addition to that, people also buy liquid milk, but recently, the breastfeeding movement has gained momentum and a lot more women are breastfeeding their babies.

 The type of milk in the United States is mainly divided into the following three types: